 If your healthcare provider suspects that you have taken too much of one of these

-medicines, he or she may do an electrocardiogram to check your heart's rhythm.
-Your
+medicines, an electrocardiogram is often done to check your heart's rhythm.
+Your provider

-provider may also order other blood tests.
-These include a complete blood count, creatinine,
+may also order other blood tests.
+These include a complete blood count (CBC), creatinine,

 electrolytes, and blood sugar.
-He or she will also check for other substances that
+Your provider will also check for other substances that

 are commonly taken along with a TCA overdose.